Azure/Azure-AI-Content-Safety-Private-Preview/Multimodal API Private Preview.md

 ### Category

-- **Category:** **Hate** - Hate harms refer to any content that attacks or uses pejorative or discriminatory language with reference to a person or Identity Group on the basis of certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance and body size.
+- **Category:** **Hate** - Hate related harms refer to any content that attacks or uses pejorative or discriminatory language with reference to a person or identity group based on certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance, and body size.
+- **Category:** **Sexual** - Sexual describes language related to anatomical organs and genitals, romantic relationships, acts portrayed in erotic or affectionate terms, pregnancy, physical sexual acts, including those portrayed as an assault or a forced sexual violent act against one's will, prostitution, pornography, and abuse.
+- **Category:** **Violence** - Violence describes language related to physical actions intended to hurt, injure, damage, or kill someone or something; describes weapons, guns and related entities, such as manufactures, associations, legislation, and so on.
+- **Category:** **Self-harm** - Self-harm describes language related to physical actions intended to purposely hurt, injure, damage one's body or kill oneself.

+### Severity levels
+Every harm category the service applies also comes with a severity level rating.
+The severity level is meant to indicate the severity of the consequences of showing the flagged content.

+The current version of the multimodal model only supports the trimmed version of the full 0-7 severity scale.
+The classifier only returns severities 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.

+[0,1] -> 0
+[2,3] -> 2
+[4,5] -> 4
+[6,7] -> 6

 ## 💡 QuickStart - Multimodal Detection by using the API